learndataengineering/learndataengineering.guide/_docs/index.md

 |:--:|
 | *Image Credits - [Databricks](https://www.databricks.com/)*|

-Since the focus has shifted from data tools to resulting data once again, We see a growing interest in enterprise data mamanagement tools and processes.
+Since the focus has shifted from data tools to resulting data once again, We see a growing interest in modern data tools and processes.

 ### Data Engineering Lifecycle